How to Remove the BMS Board from an SX3 Main Battery

 4. Disconnect Low-Voltage Wires

-• Carefully unplug balance wires, temperature sensor.
+• Carefully unplug balance connector, free up temperature sensors.

 5. Disconnect Main Power Leads